-The interviews were transcribed and analyzed using a thematic analysis method in the ATLAS.ti v.9 software.
-The analysis included both deductive themes arising from the research topic and literature review and inductive themes that emerged from the data (Charmaz, 2006).
-Patient/family members' and oncologists' interview transcripts were coded and analyzed separately.
-The content of the interviews was analyzed in several stages according to Shkedi's method (2003).
+The interviews were transcribed and analyzed using a thematic analysis method with ATLAS.ti v.9 software.
+The analysis included both deductive themes, arising from the research topic and literature review, and inductive themes that emerged from the data (Charmaz, 2006).
+Patient/family members’ and oncologists’ interview transcripts were coded and analyzed separately.
+The content of the interviews was analyzed in several stages, according to Shkedi’s method (2003).
 In the first stage, a comprehensive picture of the data was gained through a literal reading of all the interviews.
-In the second stage, initial codes were identified by an external coder expert in psychosocial oncology.
+In the second stage, initial codes were identified by an external coder who was an expert in psychosocial oncology.
 The initial codes were subsequently categorized into potential subthemes and then into higher-order themes.
-In the third stage, the analysis process was iterative with codes, themes, and subthemes, refined, and discussed by the coder and the authors, to ensure relevantly and distinctiveness of the resulting themes.
+The third stage involved an iterative analysis process, with codes, themes, and subthemes refined and discussed by the coder and the authors, to ensure the relevance and distinctiveness of the resulting themes.

 Results